-A Branch Office must ensure that the full name of the overseas corporation/organisation and the name of the country where it was established are clearly stated in any written communication.
+A Branch Office must ensure that the full name of the overseas corporation/ organisation and the name of the country where it was established are clearly stated in any written communication.
 These details must be clearly stated in any documents issued or signed by, or on behalf of, the overseas corporation/organisation that evidence or create a legal obligation of the overseas corporation.
-They must further be prominently displayed at the registered office and principal place of business of the Branch Office in Myanmar6.
-An overseas corporation/organisation that changes its name must file a notice of the change with DICA within 28 days from the change7.
+They must further be prominently displayed at the registered office and principal place of business of the Branch Office in Myanmar8.
+An overseas corporation/organisation that changes its name must file a notice of the change with DICA within 28 days from the change9.

-The Association Registration Law (2014) is silent on special requirements for the name of an INGO.
-However, an INGO that changes its name must file a notice of the change with the Union Registration Board within seven days from the change8.
+The Association Registration Law (2022) does not specify any specific requirements for the name of an INGO.
+However, in the event that an INGO seeks to change its name, the change must be approved by a written resolution of more than 50% of its executive members.
+The resolution must be submitted with the Union Registration Board within seven (7) days from the date of passing the resolution to obtain formal approval10.